-Earlier this year, my friend Andrew Glover interviewed me for season 4 of his IBM developerWorks Java Technical Podcast series (iTunes) on the topic of Agile software development.
-The episode is titled "Barry Hawkins on agile software development" and runs 41:03 in length.
+Earlier this year, my friend Andy Glover interviewed me for season 4 of his IBM developerWorks Java technical series Podcast (RSS, iTunes, MP3 download) on the topic of Agile software development.
+The episode is titled “Barry Hawkins on agile software development” and runs 41:03 in length.

 This was an enjoyable interview; I’ve known Andy for years, and his style as an interviewer is quite comfortable and flows conversationally.
 What I really enjoyed about the venue is that it afforded me the chance to talk about software development, the Agile ecosystem, and the primacy of a healthy company culture in ways that I typically do in one-on-one or small group discussions, or talks at conferences that don’t get recorded.

 Here is a rough outline of the discussion with timing marks should anyone wish to jump straight to a given topic: